Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 They are secure and work for Mac.

-1. It installs kernel code on your Mac.
+1. The Samsung portable SSD software installs kernel code on your Mac.

-The code needs to sit on each Mac you plan to use your T5 drive on.
+The code needs to sit on each Mac you plan to use your Samsung SSD T5 drive on.

 Or you can’t access your drive.

 Bit of a pain if you’re sharing the drive with many Macs.
-Or for that matter Macs and PCs
+Or for that matter other Macs and or Windows PC computers.

-2. That code needs to be compatible with your Mac’s operating system.
+2. The Samsung Portable SSD software code needs to be compatible with your Mac’s operating system.

 When you want to upgrade your Mac’s operating system you’d better wait until Samsung has a version that’s compatible.